osohq/oso/docs/content/any/project/changelogs/NEXT.md

 The Rust library now has
 [built-in support for Role-Based Access Control (RBAC) policies](/guides/roles), which you can turn on with `.enable_roles()`.

+### Python

+#### Other bugs & improvements

+- The python library will no longer call `repr` on every object passed into a query.
+Instead, instance reprs will be calculated when needed (during a log, debug, or error event).
+  - This leads to a performance improvement when you have instances with heavy `repr` calls (e.g. when `repr` requires a round-trip to the database).

 ## `flask-oso` NEW_VERSION